Stay up to date

 No salesy pitches and all that, promise!

 Although offensive and defensive controls work towards the same goal, how do you ensure red and blue teamwork follow a collaborative approach?
 The answer is purple teaming.

 We have encountered this scenario several times where blue teams failed to notice critical events that would have led to breaking the attack chain within moments.
-Companies do not get compromised with poor staff or lack of skills or it’s not always 0 days, majority of the times it is due to lack of knowledge around techniques that went undetected due to small tweaks or tuning in the technology or processes.
+Companies do not get compromised with poor staff or lack of skills or it’s not always 0 days, the majority of the time it is due to a lack of knowledge around techniques that went undetected due to small tweaks or tuning in the technology or processes.
 This is where the purple team fills the gap.

 Red team vs Blue team

 Red teaming is a real-time cyber-attack simulation on an organisation to test its defensive controls.
 These controls are composed of people, processes and technology (application, systems, networks, devices) in use.

 There is no prior information supplied to the offensive security team (or security consultants) carrying out red teaming operations.
 After agreeing on the objectives, the only authorisation provided by the customer requesting red team is authorisation forms approving legal terms (Computer Misuse Act).

 All the findings with timelines and relevant data are shared with the customer to ensure a full understanding of strengths and weaknesses in the infrastructure, processes and staff.

 By thinking like an attacker, or one of your competitors, the Red Team exercise is driven to gain access and is not restricted by assumptions or preconceptions.